Evilpasture/NoGIL-Swarm/README.md

 * Non-Linear Vector Fields: Real-time switching between tangential vortex (Whirlpool) and radial inverse-distance forces (Shockwave).

 Perhaps Python will finally be used in rendering?
 God knows.
+All I know is that I wrestled with the pipeline of ZenGL, and I had to use ZenGL as my first renderer.